ÃÛ¶¹ÊÓƵ

 Training Data Loader File

-In this example, data is loaded using the Platform SDK.
+In this example, data is loaded using the Experience Platform SDK.
 The library can be imported at the top of the page by including the line:

 from platform_sdk.dataset_reader import DatasetReader